-Chicken tortilla soup loaded with shredded chicken, bell peppers, black beans and corn.
-This big batch recipe makes so much you’ll be able to freeze it and eat it later!
+This chicken tortilla soup is loaded with shredded chicken, bell peppers, black beans and corn.
+Because it's a big batch recipe and makes so much you will love being able to freeze portions of it for a quick and effortless dinner another time.
 Such an easy freezer meal the whole family will love.

 I love chicken tortilla soup, everyone in my family actually does!
 I always make this bag batch version and then freeze it for later days.